lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 To update the firmware configuration using **config.ini**:

 1. Copy your edited **config.ini** file to the root of the SD card.
-(The SD card capacity should be less than or equal to 8GB and formatted as FAT32)
+The SD card capacity should be less than or equal to 8GB and formatted as FAT32
-2. Insert the SD card into the TFT's SD card slot and press the reset buttion of the TFT.
+2. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT
-4. The TFT configuration will update from the configuration file on reboot.
+4. The TFT configuration will update from the configuration file on reboot
-5. The **config.ini** file will be renamed to **config.ini.CUR** after updating the configuration.
+5. The **config.ini** file will be renamed to **config.ini.CUR** after updating the configuration

 ## Customization